-Ultrakill offers 14 accessibility features in the Difficulty, Getting Started, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 14 accessibility features for Ultrakill in the Controls, Difficulty, Getting Started, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Ultrakill is a fast very violent retro shooting game.
 It's like the games that created this genre, Quake, Doom and the more recent Devil May Cry.
 You must use quick reactions to move and shoot before you yourself are shot.
 You can find weapons to help, but this is a game mainly focused on shooting prowess.
 If you get splattered in blood you regain health.

 Mouse And Keyboard

 Mouse and Keys: Can play with mouse and multiple keys.